Booby Saxton

 He’d enjoyed a steady playing career, largely in the second tier, Derby (mainly before Brian Clough's arrival), Plymouth and Exeter.
 His managerial career took an upwards trend, starting at Exeter, then moving onto Plymouth and Blackburn.

-Legend has it that City had only 2 players when Booby joined us.
+Legend has it that City had only 2 players when Bobby joined us.
 Strictly speaking, we had only 2 contracted players, many others were out of contract.
 Except for Keith Walwyn, all the other players who were out of contract were to sign their new contracts.

 Of the newcomers, several were ex Blackburn veterans, others relative youngsters.
 Many of the more established players were already past their sell by dates when they arrived.
 None of the new younger players were able to make a name for themselves.